 - To allow users to find mountain peaks, select TowerSummitMinesDam and click OK.

 Many of the operational layers in this map reference the same point feature class, Geonames USA.
-A layer definition query is being used to group varying Geonames Point of Interest types.
+A layer definition query is used to group varying Geonames Point of Interest types.

-The Locate pane updates to display the Configure Layer for Locate pane.
+The Locate pane updates to display the Configure for Locate pane.
 All fields in the layer are listed in the pane and can be configured for search.

 - Search for Grand Te and notice the feature Grand Teton is returned in the search results.

-The Create Address Locator tool opens.
+The Create Locator tool dialog box appears.